 - There may be a limit to how much return certain projects will produce.

 We work with our clients at every step of the house buying, owning and selling process.
-Our clients call us to provide current market information, guidance and advice about their homes well before they ever consider selling.
+Our clients call on us to provide current market information, guidance and advice about their homes well before they ever consider selling.